 There is clearly a lot happening in GLR to promote tourism, but there is a need for this to be better co-ordinated and the area better marketed through a range of digital means.
-It is proposed to develop a Tourism Zone Organisation (TZO) to work under the GLLEP Visitor Economy Board to deliver the actions in the Tourism Action Plan.
-The TZO would also facilitate networking, particularly relating to infrastructure, skills, product development and marketing, providing a catalyst for a significant boost to the tourism offer across the area.

 The Tourism Sector Deal is an exciting opportunity for GLR and its visitor economy to show the world what it has to offer, both to external visitors and local residents to meet their social, events, entertainment and leisure needs.